Stephen M. Shuster

 Office: Bldg.
 21 Room 302

-- animal mating systems
+and plant mating systems

-- male and female reproductive strategies
+and female reproductive strategies

-- evolution and population structure in
+and population structure in marine organisms

 - PhD: Department of Zoology, University of California,

 - MS Department of Biology, University of New Mexico, Albuquerque, 1979

 - BS Department of Zoology, University of Michigan, Ann Arbor, 1976

 My fundamental research goals are to understand (1) the

 processes by which genetic variation is maintained in natural populations, (2) the